rednblkx/HomeKey-ESP32/README.md

 - It is not made for battery-powered applications (yet)
 - Designed for a board with 4MB Flash size as OTA is enabled and it needs a second partition of the same size

+The code still needs some working so it's very much a work in progress, but the main implementation is roughly there.

+Goal of the project is to make it easy to add the homekey functionality to locks that don't support it or to anything for that matter :) .

 ## Configuration

 Currently the WiFi can only be configured from the terminal, though the library [HomeSpan](https://github.com/HomeSpan/HomeSpan) that this is based on also has the option of a hotspot but requires a button so haven't bothered with it.